collective/pas.plugins.ldap/README.rst

 Limitations and Future Optimizations
 ====================================

+This package was not tested/developed with Windows.
+It may work under Windows if ``python-ldap`` is installed properly and recognized by buildout.

-This package works fine for several 10000 users or groups, **unless you search or list users**.
+This package works fine for several 10000 users or groups, **unless you list users**.

 This is not that much a problem for small amount of users.
 There is room for future optimization in the underlying `node.ext.ldap <https://pypi.python.org/pypi/node.ext.ldap>`_.